PowerMeMobile/smppload/README.md

 ## Usage

+In order to run the examples below you need to have [smppsink](https://github.com/ten0s/smppsink).

 Now it's possible to launch **smppload** as an escript, which is faster, but Erlang needs to be installed:

 <pre>